-Pete Bother begins his 27th year as Director of Athletics at Nazareth in 2024-25.
-I that time, Bothner has overseen dramatic growth in a department that now includes 25 intercollegiate sports teams and a club rugby team, equestrian, and dance teams.
+Pete Bother begins his 29th year as Director of Athletics at Nazareth in 2026-27.
+In that time, Bothner has overseen dramatic growth in a department that now includes 25 intercollegiate sports teams and a club rugby team, equestrian, and dance teams.
 Through the myriad of changes and additions, Bothner has helped maintain a level of stability.

 Among the recent developments under Bothner's watch was the 2019 grand opening of the Golisano Training Center, a 108,000-square foot facility that doubles as a state-of-the-art venue for Nazareth athletics and the Special Olympics.
+He was also instrumental in bringing the 2025 NCAA Division III Indoor Track and Field Championships to Nazareth, hosted at the Golisano Training Center.
 In recent years, Bothner has also overseen the formation of a club team for men's rugby and a Division III team for women's rowing.

 Bothner came to Nazareth in 1998 from the University at Buffalo, where he worked in various capacities, including a stint as Assistant Athletic Director for Facilities and Event Operations.